ferrous-systems/rust-training/training-slides/src/ferrocene-what-it-is.md

 * A subscription gets you binary downloads and access to the Known Problems list
 * Signed Qualification Documents are available (call us)
 * If you need additional support with your Rust development, we can help

+## Tested Differently

+* The Rust Project only tests *Tier 1* targets
+* We have developed our own CI
+  * Separate and parallel to that used by The Rust Project
+  * They have different goals!
+* Having multiple independent, parallel, rock solid CI pipelines can only benefit Rust
+* Our CI produces the artefacts we need for qualification